Business networking tips and techniques for networking events and networking websites

-(Please note that some spellings in UK-English and US-English may vary, for example words like organisation/organization, behaviour/behavior.
+(Please note that some spellings in UK-English and US-English may vary, for example, words like organisation/organization, behaviour/behavior.
 When using these materials please change the spellings to suit your local situation.)

-from 'net work' to network - introductory definitions and origins
+'Net work' to network - introductory definitions and origins

 The word network is defined in the Oxford English Dictionary (2005 revised edition) as: "Network (noun) 1 An arrangement of intersecting horizontal and vertical lines...
 2 A group or system of interconnected people or things... (verb) 1 Connect or operate with a network...
 2 (often as noun networking) Interact with others to exchange information and develop professional or social contacts.

 Interestingly, the first definition above referring to a more general sense of a network, as might be used for a network of railways or a canal system, reminds that a network consists of connecting lines which run in different directions.
 Crucially a network - especially a business network - ceases to be a network if there are no connecting lines.
-Creating and maintaining good lines of communications, in all directions, is as important as developing contacts.
-We could say instead that there is really no point developing contacts unless good lines of communications are established and maintained.
+Creating and maintaining good lines of communication, in all directions, is as important as developing contacts.
+We could say instead that there is really no point in developing contacts unless good lines of communication are established and maintained.